 Depending on your bike and the charger you buy, you’ll usually be able to stick it on the fairing near your instrument clusters, or on the handlebar itself.

 For instructions on how to fit the charger see this article on Instructables.

 - DIN, which can fit into an existing port on your bike (like a car ‘cigarette lighter’ charger)

-- SAE types which require connection to your battery via an SAE lead
+- SAE types that require connection to your battery via an SAE lead

-- Ones which connect directly to your battery
+- Ones that connect directly to your battery